mre-code/groovysql/README.md

 groovysql <options>
 ```

-Note: In the Releases there are two jar files, groovysql7 and groovysql8.
+Note: In the Releases there are two jar files, groovysql and groovysql7.
 The difference is with respect to Denodo
-support - groovysql7 supports Denodo 7 and groovysql8 supports Denodo 8.
-This is due to driver incompatibilities between
+support - groovysql supports modern Denodo and groovysql7 supports the older Denodo 7 with its two connection model
-7 and 8.
-If you are only interested in one of the versions then that jar file can be installed with or without the '7'
+(ports 9999 and 9997 by default).
+Denodo 8 and beyond use the more traditional single connection model (port 9999 by
-or '8' suffix.
-The Snowflake, Postgres, or MySQL support is not affected by this driver issue, either jar file will
+default).
+Support for the other database drivers is not affected by this Denodo driver issue.
-work for those databases though the latest Snowflake driver (which is in groovysql8) has compatibility issues with
-later versions of Java so groovysql7 might be a better choice.

 ### Additional package support